fajarrh/express-prisma-starter/README.md

 ### Notes

-- Ensure the `.env.development` file is included in `.gitignore` to prevent exposing sensitive information in version control.
+- Ensure the `.env` file is included in `.gitignore` to prevent exposing sensitive information in version control.
 - Customize the variables based on your development environment setup.

 For further assistance, consult the project documentation or reach out to the development team.

+### Prisma
+- first migrate prisma.schema first `npx prisma migrate dev`

 ### Generator